 |09 Come and Find Me - B mix|

 |16 We're all under the stars|

 In the 80s, I knew what I wanted to be when I grew up.
-I was going to learn how to craft music like the great composers who managed who somehow coaxed beauty from the bleeps and bloops of the c64, gameboy, and nintendo.
+I was going to learn how to craft music like the great composers who somehow coaxed beauty from the bleeps and bloops of the c64, gameboy, and nintendo.

 I endlessly plunked out tunes in MusicShop, then MusicTime, then Cakewalk, and studied musical theory and fell in love with performing.